CtrlK

 Conciseness

-The skill is fairly efficient but includes some unnecessary sections like the Intent Alignment Q&A (which is more of a conversational script than actionable instruction), the Decision Chain ADRs table, and the Credits section.
-The core technical content is well-written but the overall document could be tightened by ~30%.
+The skill is fairly comprehensive but includes some sections that add bulk without proportional value — the Intent Alignment Q&A section, the Decision Chain ADR table, and the Credits section are verbose for a skill file.
+The core technical content is reasonably efficient, but the overall document is long (~300 lines) and could be tightened by moving patterns, k8s config, and ADRs to separate files.

 2 / 3